For Atlanta, this year has been a wet one.

 At HighGrove Partners, helping our customers save water and money on their irrigation bills is our top priority.
 We remain educated on irrigation industry trends to ensure we can provide commercial property managers in Atlanta with real solutions to today’s toughest water challenges—whether we don’t get enough rainfall like the droughts of years past or whether we get too much like this year.
 The goal is to ensure plants get just the water they need—no more, no less.

-On some of our customers sites, in addition to technology like a rain sensor that can help us control how much water landscapes receive, we use irrigation controllers that can capture weather data from nearby weather stations to efficiently manage water on site.
+On some of our customer’s sites, in addition to technology like a rain sensor that can help us control how much water landscapes receive, we use irrigation controllers that can capture weather data from nearby weather stations to manage water on site efficiently.